 DevSecOps basically takes the DevOps model and wraps a security layer around it.
 Simply put, DevSecOps introduces security professionals early in the software development cycle and in the continuous integrity (CI) and continuous delivery (CD) processes such that security is also a shared responsibility of every member throughout the product life cycle, thereby allowing DevOps teams to deliver secure applications faster.
 When developers write code with security in mind from day one, it is easier to fix bugs and secure the application while breaking silos between different teams.
 At the end of the day, it’s not about DevOps vs DevSecOps but rather about how both approaches can complement each other.

-DevSecOps is one of the DevOps Trends that will transform businesses now and beyond; read the full blog about it here.
+DevSecOps is one of the DevOps Trends that will transform businesses now and beyond; read the full blog to get on board with the digital revolution.

 DevOps vs DevSecOps Diagram